Michael Rosensweig

-Education
+Biography

-Michael Rosensweig studied with Joseph B. Soloveitchik at Yeshiva University, and with Aharon Lichtenstein at Yeshivat Har Etzion.
-He received his Semicha from the Rabbi Isaac Elchanan Theological Seminary, and was a distinguished fellow at RIETS's post-semicha Gruss Kollel Elyon.
-He also studied with Yerucham Bobrofksy, a disciple of Baruch Ber Leibowitz, at Yeshiva High School of Queens.
+In 1973, at the young age of 16, Rabbi Rosensweig traveled to Israel to study under Rabbi Aharon Lichtenstein at Yeshivat Har Etzion for a year and a half.
+He then studied under Rabbi Joseph B. Soloveitchik at Yeshiva University for six years.
+He received his Semicha from the Rabbi Isaac Elchanan Theological Seminary and was a distinguished fellow at RIETS's post-semicha Gruss Kollel Elyon.
+He also studied with Rabbi Yerucham Bobrofksy, a disciple of Rabbi Baruch Ber Leibowitz, at Yeshiva High School of Queens.

-Rosensweig graduated summa cum laude from Yeshiva College in 1977, and received his M.A. and Ph.D. in Medieval Jewish History from the Bernard Revel Graduate School of Jewish Studies, where he was mentored by Haym Soloveitchik, for whom he wrote both his M.A. thesis and doctoral dissertation ("Debt Collection in Absentia: Halakhah in a Mobile and Commercial Age").
+Rosensweig graduated summa cum laude from Yeshiva College in 1980.
+He received his M.A. and Ph.D. in Medieval Jewish History from the Bernard Revel Graduate School of Jewish Studies, where he was mentored by Haym Soloveitchik, for whom he wrote both his M.A. thesis and doctoral dissertation.
+His dissertation is titled Debt Collection in Absentia: Halakhah in a Mobile and Commercial Age.
 Rosensweig is one of the only doctoral students mentored by Soloveitchik.

 Talmudic Methodology

 Inspired by his teachers Rabbi Soloveitchik and Rabbi Lichtenstein, Rabbi Rosensweig employs a unique expanded form of the conceptual Brisker methodology in explaining Talmudic topics, with intense focus on the opinions of Rambam.
 To develop a broader and more nuanced perspective on issues and the topic as a whole, Rabbi Rosensweig meticulously presents the varying approaches of the Rishonim and Acharonim on the sugya, highlighting their underlying conceptual assumptions as well as pointing to consistencies in their views in other areas.
 He also seeks to accentuate the broader Torah values expressed by Halachic institutions.